Marttyn/jobsity_chatbot/README.md

 2- Execute "composer install" to install all dependencies

-3- Execute "php artisan migrate:fresh" to create the tables on the database
+3- Execute "php artisan migrate:fresh" to create the tables in the database

 4- Execute "php artisan serve" to initiate the Laravel development server